Ahmad2627/Python/README.md

 # Python
-This is a python programming folder
+This is a python programming folder.
+I will become a future programmer.